Steven Dean Gordon: Trial and imprisonment

 On December 15, Gordon was found guilty on all counts by jury verdict, but remained calm and unresponsive during the proceedings.
 Six days later, after only a day of deliberations, the jury returned a death verdict against him.
 Gordon himself praised the jury for their decision, refused to ask for leniency from the court, and expressed apparent remorse for his actions.
 He apologized to the family members of his victims and spoke out against his accomplice, claiming that Cano also deserved the death penalty for his involvement.

 On February 3, 2017, Gordon was officially sentenced to death, whereupon he was transferred to San Quentin State Prison.
 During the sentencing phase, family members of his victims made some emotional statements, after which Gordon cried and once again apologized.
 After the proceedings, several of them told reporters that they could not comprehend the pair's motives to commit the crimes, while Estepp's mother, Jodi Estepp-Pier, said that she was unmoved by Gordon's apology.

 In April 2017, Anaheim police claimed to have identified Gordon's fifth victim.
-In his original statements, he had claimed that she was a black prostitute the pair had picked up in Compton in mid-February 2014, and that she was short, slender, in her early 20s, with black hair and several tattoos.
+In his original statements, he had claimed that she was a black sex worker the pair had picked up in Compton in mid-February 2014, and that she was short, slender, in her early 20s, with black hair and several tattoos.
 After investigating many missing persons reports, the potential victim was identified as 19-year-old Sable Alexandria Pickett, who was declared missing on February 14, 2014.
-According to her family, Pickett had graduated from Compton High School in 2013 and planned to enlist in the Army, but after she was rejected, she left home and became a prostitute in the Compton area.
+According to her family, Pickett had graduated from Compton High School in 2013 and planned to enlist in the Army, but after she was rejected, she left home and became a sex worker in the Compton area.

-As of May 2022, Gordon remains on death row at San Quentin State Prison, while Cano pled guilty to four murders on December 15, 2022, and was sentenced to life in prison without the possibility of parole.
+As of June 2026, Gordon remains on death row at California State Prison, Sacramento, while Cano pled guilty to four murders on December 15, 2022, and was sentenced to life in prison without the possibility of parole.